CHAPTER 9: TECHNIQUES OF QIGONG FOR HEALING

 Sitting upright on chairs

 Qigong for healing is a legacy of traditional Chinese medicine.
 Since a long time ago, it has been used for strengthening the body, improving vitality and promoting longevity.
 Later, it has been used to cure illness.
-Clinical evidence has proven that qigong healing is holistic, and has a main functions of preventing illness, and a secondary function of curing diseases.
+Clinical evidence has proven that qigong healing is holistic, and has a main function of preventing illness, and a secondary function of curing diseases.

 In order to enable the public to understand how qigong can overcome illness, qigong techniques and case histories are introduced below.